Automattic/pym-shortcode/docs/readme.md

 To remedy this issue, take the following steps:

 1. Make sure every `[pym]` shortcode in the page has the same `pymsrc=""` attribute
-2. Make sure that every Pym Embed block on the page has the same URL set in the block settings for the "Pym.js URL" option.
+2. Make sure that every Pym.js Embed block on the page has the same URL set in the block settings for the "Pym.js URL" option.

-If your post has a mix of Pym shortcodes and blocks, you'll need to make sure that both types of Pym embed on the page use the same source URL.
+If your post has a mix of Pym.js shortcodes and blocks, you'll need to make sure that both types of Pym.js embed on the page use the same source URL.

 ### How do I serve `Pym.js` if the embedded page uses HTTPS and my site does not?